 Then at the end of the day, I wash their bowls in hot water by hand and do a deeper clean once per week!
 Check out cleaning best practices below.

 Top Cleaning Tips

-I have two dogs so I have to refill their water throughout the day.
+I have two dogs and I serve them water out of small bowls.
+So, in my house, the pups drink enough for me to refill their water throughout the day.
 However, if there is water left in your dog’s bowl at the end of the day then it’s important to toss it out and give them fresh water.
 Sitting water breeds bacteria.